Build more homes, faster

 What we're doing

-We are reviewing our legislation to ensure that it covers all the options available to meet Queensland’s housing needs and can facilitate the growth and sustainability of social and affordable homes.
-We have introduced a package of reforms through the Housing Availability and Affordability (Planning and Other Legislation) Amendment Bill 2023 to simplify and expedite housing supply in the right locations when it’s urgently needed.
+We have reviewed our legislation to ensure it covers all the options available to meet Queensland’s housing needs and facilitates the growth and sustainability of affordable homes.
+We have updated planning legislation with a package of reforms through the Housing Availability and Affordability (Planning and Other Legislation) Amendment Act 2023 to simplify and expedite housing supply in the right locations when it’s urgently needed.

 Real targets that mean real supply